 2. Metabo HPT NP35AM 1-3/8 in.
 23-Gauge Micro Pin Nailer

-Being Pro Preferred for 7 years in a row starting from 2014, this is the best nail gun for home project and has won the hearts of many professionals and DIYers alike.
+Being Pro Preferred for 7 years in a row starting from 2014, this is the best nail gun for home projects and has won the hearts of many professionals and DIYers alike.
 If the reputation of the product matters to you, then look no further than this.

 The magazine of the tool offers automatic adjustment to various lengths of pin nails.
 They are 1 inch, 5/8 inches, 1 3/8 inches, ¾ inches, and 1 3/16 inches in length, so you can try out whichever suits perfectly for your DIYs.